nikogura/gomason/README.md

 Right now, it's designed to work with git ssh repos with a url of the form 'git@github.com:(owner)/(repo)'

-Signing and publishing are coming, but still in the works
+Publishing is coming, but currently it's still in the works

 ## Project Config Reference